modmaker/DECAMUX/README.md

 The PCB design is open hardware and available as shared project at **OSH Park**.
 A set of 3 PCBs can be [ordered directly from OSH Park](https://oshpark.com/shared_projects/Nn0ndOrm) for less than $10 including shipping.
 Total BOM cost is around EUR 8-10, or $10-$15 for the complete board including cable.

 ## FAQ
-**Q1**: Can I use the DECAMUX together with the plug-in stepper modules?
+#### Q1: Can I use the DECAMUX together with the plug-in stepper modules?
-**A1**: No. The DECAMUX connects to the connector for off-board stepper drivers and uses the same signals as the plug-in stepper modules.
-Thus it's physically not possible to combine both.
+No. The DECAMUX connects to the connector for off-board stepper drivers (J5) and uses the same signals as the plug-in stepper modules.
+So it's physically not possible to combine both.

-**Q2**: Is the pinout of the output connectors on the DECAMUX different from J5 on the BeBoPr++?
+#### Q2: Is the pinout of the output connectors on the DECAMUX different from J5 on the BeBoPr++?
-**A2**: No. The signals are the same, although the voltage levels differ (see next question).
+No. The signals are the same, although the voltage levels differ (see Q3 & Q4).

-**Q3**: I'm using plug-in stepper modules, can I expand my system and continue to use these modules?
+#### Q3: I'm using plug-in stepper modules, can I expand my system and continue to use these modules?
-**A3**: Yes.
+Yes.
 For this purpose the [TAKE-5](https://github.com/modmaker/TAKE-5) expansion board was made.
 It can hold all four modules plus one extra, for a total of five axes.

-**Q4**: I am currently using brand 'XYZZY' stepper drivers with the BeBoPr.
+#### Q4: I am currently using brand 'XYZZY' stepper drivers with the BeBoPr.
 I would like to add more axes, can I use the DECAMUX?
-**A4**: Probably.
+Probably.
 You have to check that your drivers will work with 3.3 Volt signal levels on the inputs.
-The BeBoPr uses 5 Volt CMOS levels while the DECAMUX generates lower, 3.3 Volt CMOS levels.
+The BeBoPr generates 5 Volt CMOS levels while the DECAMUX has lower, 3.3 Volt CMOS levels.
+Most drivers are compatible with both though.

-**Q5**: Can I cascade multiple DECAMUXes to increase the number of outputs further?
+#### Q5: Can I cascade multiple DECAMUXes to increase the number of outputs further?
-**A5**: Not yet, with the current DECAMUX and software.
+Not yet, at least not with the current DECAMUX hardware and software.

-**Q6**: What software can I use with the DECAMUX?
+#### Q6: What software can I use with the DECAMUX?
-**A6**: The [BeBoPr software](https://github.com/modmaker/BeBoPr) generates step signals for only four or five axes.
+The [BeBoPr software](https://github.com/modmaker/BeBoPr) generates step signals for only four or five axes.
 To work with more axes, [MachineKit](http://www.machinekit.io/) with DECAMUX support is needed (see Q7).

-**Q7**: Will the [modified machinekit repository](https://github.com/modmaker/machinekit) with code for the DECAMUX be part of the official code?
+#### Q7: Will the [modified machinekit repository](https://github.com/modmaker/machinekit) with code for the DECAMUX be part of the official code?
-**A7**: Yes, soon I hope.
+Yes, soon.
+This is work in progress (April-2015).

-**Q8**: Will the DECAMUX work with the previous generation BeBoPr and BeBoPr+ boards?
+#### Q8: Will the DECAMUX work with the previous generation BeBoPr and BeBoPr+ boards?
-**A8**: Not without modifying the BeBoprm but in theory it could be made to work.
+Not without modifying the BeBoP, but in theory and with some hardware patches it could be made to work.

-**Q9**: I don't want to order 3 boards because I only need one.
+#### **Q9**: I don't want to order 3 boards (PCBs) because I only need one.
-**A9**: Post a message on the MachineKit list, or send me a mail and I might have a spare for sale.
+Post a message on the MachineKit list, or send me a mail and I might have a spare for sale.

-**Q10**: I'm only having basic soldering skills.
+#### Q10: I'm only having basic soldering skills.
 The latch on the DECAMUX has 0.65 mm pitch leads.
 Help!
-**A10**: I'm looking into producing an assembled version.
+I'm looking into producing an assembled version.
 Drop me a mail if you're interested.

-**Q11**: What are the jumper settings on the BeBoPr++ when I want to use the DECAMUX?
+#### Q11: What are the jumper settings on the BeBoPr++ when I want to use the DECAMUX?
-**A11**: Both JP3 and JP4 on the bootom side of the BeBoPr++ should be closed.
+Both JP3 and JP4 on the bootom side of the BeBoPr++ should be closed.

-**Q12**: Do I need a special device tree overlay for the DECAMUX?
+#### Q12: Do I need a special device tree overlay for the DECAMUX?
-**A12**: Yes, you need the cape-bebopr-pp overlay instead of the default cape-bebopr-brdg.
+Yes, you need the cape-bebopr-pp overlay instead of the default cape-bebopr-brdg.
 If you disable the default overlay in uEnv.txt, the proper one will be loaded by the Axis startup script.